- 7 Minutes to read

 Create a User for CDC Permissions

-To allow CDC to read from the MySQL Read Replica, you must create a user with specific replication permissions.
+To allow CDC to read from MySQL, you must create a user with specific replication permissions.
 These permissions ensure the CDC process can read the binary log and track changes.

 Log in to MySQL as an administrative user.